How can I apply to your team?

 What kind of technical knowledge do I need to have to be a Support Representative?

 We recommend that Support applicants are familiar with basic computer troubleshooting, operating system updates and troubleshooting, and locating files on a computer.
 If you don’t have a bunch of experience with computers, don’t worry!
 Support Representatives spend a lot of time learning the ropes so that they are able to assist Toons with any issues they may experience!

 Are you looking for people using a certain operating system?

 We will consider anyone who is using Windows, Mac, or Linux as their main operating system.
-We are especially looking for Support representatives who are experienced with Mac and Linux right now!
+We are especially looking for Support Representatives who are experienced with Linux right now!

 What art style is Toontown Rewritten looking for?

 Toontown Rewritten is a world taken straight from a cartoon of the Golden Age of Animation (namely the 1930s-1940s).
 We favor work that could fit right in with a classic cartoon of the era.
 Works that can be happy, sad; friendly, menacing; but most of all: Funny!

 Everything should have personality, from fire hydrants to radios, hats to shoes, doors to buildings.
 If it has a joke or pun to tell, better!
 Even the Cogs have their own flavor of personality and sense of humor, from the icy chills of a Cold Caller, to the blind eyes of the Chief Justice.
 Of course, Toons and Cogs each have their differences.
 The Toons of Toontown favor a hand-crafted aesthetic, full of vivid pastels and organic flow.
 The Cogs, however, limit their tastes to the mechanical nature of an assembly line, favoring muted palettes and symmetry in their thirst for order.
 Simply put: Work vs. Play.